dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/capture-vision-router/instantiate.md

 **Parameter**

-It takes a string or an array of strings representing the module or modules to preload.
+`moduleNameIt`: It takes a string or an array of strings representing the module or modules to preload.
 Valid values for moduleName are 'DBR' (Dynamsoft Barcode Reader), 'DLR' (Dynamsoft Label Recognizer), 'DDN' (Dynamsoft Document Normalizer), and 'DCP' (Dynamsoft Code Parser).

 **Return value**